Nestlé Lightweight Bottling Plant, Buxton, Derbyshire, United Kingdom

 "The new factory is Nestlé Waters UK's first bottling facility to include warehousing capabilities."

-The output from the plant will be used for the entire still range of Buxton Natural Mineral Water, which is available in 25cl (250ml), 50cl (500ml), 75cl (750ml) and one litre sizes, and Nestlé Pure Life which is available in 33cl (330ml) and 50cl (500ml) formats.
+The output from the plant is used for the entire still range of Buxton Natural Mineral Water, which is available in 25cl (250ml), 50cl (500ml), 75cl (750ml) and one litre sizes, and Nestlé Pure Life which is available in 33cl (330ml) and 50cl (500ml) formats.

 The lighter bottles feature a smaller neck and an ergonomic shape that requires less plastic.
 The bottle fits comfortably in the hand.
-The bottling line is complemented by the new sports cap launched by the Nestlé Waters UK.

 Marketing commentary for Nestlé Water UK

-Nestlé Waters UK has witnessed double digit growth for its bottled water brands during recent years.
-It is the only bottled water manufacturing company whose market share had grown for three successive years (2008 - 2011) despite the recent global economic downturn.
+It is the only bottled water manufacturing company whose market share had grown for three successive years (2008 – 2011) despite the recent global economic downturn.

 Buxton Natural Mineral Water is the number one mineral water brand in Britain.
 Nestle Pure Life, which was launched in 2008, achieved a market share of 4.5% by 2011.